sdthompson1/knights/src/external/README.txt

 (guichan.sourceforge.net).

 Lua -- A scripting language (www.lua.org).
 I have included a subset of the files from the Lua 5.2.1 release.
+I have also modified Lua to accept '&' as a table merging operator.
+The following files were
+changed:
+  lcode.c
+  lcode.h
+  lopcodes.c
+  lopcodes.h
+  lparser.c
+  luac.c
+  lvm.c